Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 "During Gina Haspel's long tenure at the CIA, she oversaw the agency's torture and rendition program, one of the bleakest chapters in our nation's history.
 No one who had a hand in torturing individuals deserve to ever hold public office again, let alone lead an agency," said Raha Wala, director of national security advocacy for Human Rights First.

-"To allow someone who had a direct hand in this illegal, immoral, and counterproductive program is to willingly forget our nation's dark history with torture."
+"To allow someone who had a direct hand in this illegal, immoral, and counterproductive program is to willingly forget our nation's dark history with torture," Wala added.

 Other opponents said Pompeo and Haspel should be able to go forward into new roles so long as they made a clear break with brutal interrogations and the past conduct of the CIA.